percona/percona-server-mongodb-operator/source/monitoring.rst

    -  you can also use ``pmm.mongodParams`` and ``pmm.mongosParams`` keys to specify additional parameters for the `pmm-admin add mongodb <https://www.percona.com/doc/percona-monitoring-and-management/2.x/setting-up/client/mongodb.html#adding-mongodb-service-monitoring>_ command for ``mongod`` and
       ``mongos`` Pods respectively, if needed.

+      .. note:: Please take into account that Operator automatically manages common MongoDB Service Monitoring parameters mentioned in the officiall ``pmm-admin add mongodb`` `documentation<https://www.percona.com/doc/percona-monitoring-and-management/2.x/setting-up/client/mongodb.html#adding-mongodb-service-monitoring>`_, such like username, password, service-name, host, etc. Assigning values to these parameters is not recommended and can negatively affect the functionality of the PMM setup carried out by the Operator.

    Apply changes with the ``kubectl apply -f deploy/secrets.yaml`` command.